Why are Police Lying About Fentanyl?

 – Dr David Juurlink, M.D., toxicologist at the University of Toronto

 The opioid addiction is a real problem in America, and this is confirmed by the record opioid profits at Big Pharma companies.
 The country of Afghanistan, currently occupied by U.S. troops, continues to produce record amounts of poppy fields (heroin and opioids), and these poppy fields are guarded by U.S. troops, day and night.
 The murdered journalist, Gary Webb, proved that the CIA was controlling a majority of the drug traffic in North and South America, in the 1980's.
-The CIA continues to traffic drugs globally and this has been documented by many journalists and authors.
+The CIA continues to traffic drugs globally and this has been well-documented by many journalists and authors.

 A recent incident in Houston, Texas, had the Harris County Sheriff's Office claiming that one of their deputy's had absorbed Fentanyl by merely touching a contaminated flyer.
 This statement was repeated many times by the Sheriff, his legal counsel, other Deputies, the Houston Police Department, and the Precinct Constables.
 There were Haz-Mat teams and a huge show put on for the television cameras.
-The story is carried by hundreds of television stations and the mainstream media.
+The story was carried by hundreds of television stations and the mainstream media.

 According to journalist, Keri Blackinger, the Harris County Crime Lab has repeatedly stated that you cannot absorb Fentanyl by merely touching it.
 And this information has been given to the Sheriff's Office and the Houston Police Department.
 So why are they lying about it?